canada-ca/canada-ca.github.io/_drafts/2017-01-01-post-template.markdown

 ## Design recommendation

 Single-sentence summary - use this kind of structure: When you’re building \[template or pattern\], this \[restate the change\] should help address \[restate the problem\].

+## Contact us

+Want to know more?
+Email us at ux.eu@tbs-sct.gc.ca

 ## Explore further